7 Tips on How to Get a Job as an International student after college

 Tip #1 - International Students Must Plan Ahead

 Don’t wait until you graduate before you begin the job search.
 As you near the end of your degree, start your job search well in advance of graduation.
 Talk to the career center advisors at your college and find out what resources and assistance are available to international students.

+See if you can do an internship with an organization that will sponsor work visas.
 Not only does this allow you to get your foot in the door and gain experience, but you have more time to establish relationships and improve the chance of getting sponsorship after graduation.